CodeScop/Oge-Mai-Field-Guide/allresources.md

   - FOREST
     - LF Battles: Aracnu (800 words for 1)
     - MT Battles: Kuay (400 words for 1)
-  - DESERT:
+  - DESERT: ShrinePoly Battle: Poly Aracnu (600 words for 1)
-    - ShrinePoly Battles: Poly Aracnu (600 words for 1)
+  - DUST: PG Battle: Oncara (900 words for 2)
 - **Buy:** FOREST: 20 Coins in LF Item Shop/Alex's Shop
 - **Sell price:** 4 Coins (Don't sell unless you have >50)
 - **Used for:**